PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

     }
     ```

-    or if that gets too long:
+    Or, if that gets too long:

     ```C++
     ReturnType ClassName::method_name(